3-D Paper Bear

 Materials: Glue, scissors, and pencil, markers, colored pencils or crayons can also be very useful

-- Read about Native American bear mythology: http://www.native-languages.org/legends-bear.htm Bears are symbols of strength and wisdom to many Native Americans and are often associated with healing and medicine.
+- Read about Indigenous Peoples in the Americas bear mythology: https://www.native-languages.org/legends-bear.htm Bears are symbols of strength and wisdom to many Indigenous Peoples in the Americas and are often associated with healing and medicine.